-Methodology
+Slide 10: Methodology

-This research combined critical analysis of scholarly literature with two studies of Al-generated detection efforts.
-Drawing on academic, industry, and policy sources, we examined how detection tools work and how accessible or usable they are in context of the Al divide.
+This research combined critical analysis of scholarly literature with two studies of AI-generated detection efforts.
+Drawing on academic, industry, and policy sources, we examined how detection tools work and how accessible or usable they are in context of the AI divide.
 Particular attention is paid to the role of GANs, diffusion models, and algorithms used for both generation and detection, alongside how access factors influence the adoption and effectiveness of these tools.

-Example of an Inconsistent Image
+Slide 11: Example of an Inconsistent Image

-Intramodal inconsistency - when discrepancies appear within a single media modality - is exemplified in this image, where the woman's mismatched earrings (highlighted by red arrows and inset photos) illustrate a common flaw found in Al-generated content (AIGC).
+Slide 11: Example of an Inconsistent Image Intramodal inconsistency - when discrepancies appear within a single media modality - is exemplified in this image, where the woman's mismatched earrings (highlighted by red arrows and inset photos) illustrate a common flaw found in AI-generated content (AIGC).
+A diagram titled "Image Inconsistency" showing a manipulated portrait photo with red arrows pointing to areas where image inconsistencies are visible; the photo shows a AI-generated woman with shoulder-length hair and a smiling expression.
+Slide 12: Example of an Inconsistent Multimodal Asset

-Image Inconsistency